DylanLRPollock/Monkey-Head-Project/README.md

 invokes `setup/macOS/install.sh` to configure Homebrew and the Python environment.
 The batch script supports both Windows 10 and Windows 11.
 By default the repository is cloned to `%ProgramFiles%\Monkey-Head-Project`.
+For a lean Windows setup you can run `setup/Windows10/windows-remove-tool.bat` after installation.
+This optional script removes pre-installed apps, disables telemetry, and tunes settings for maximum speed.

 ### Headless Installation